Recognising Concussion

 Early Management

 - If any concerns or abnormal behaviour is suspected, call emergency services.
+While extremely rare in sports, structural brain injuries (such as bleeding within the brain) can still occur and should be considered an emergency.

 Delayed Concussion